davismwhaley/davismwhaley.github.io/projects/gwtc-ligo-powerbi/README.md

 **Distance_Mpc:** The luminosity distance to the merger in megaparsecs (Mpc), representing how far away the signal originated in the universe.

-<u>CatalogRelease:</u> The official dataset (GWTC-1, GWTC-2.1, GWTC-3, GWTC-4) in which the event was published, corresponding to different LIGO/Virgo observing runs.
+**CatalogRelease:** The official dataset (GWTC-1, GWTC-2.1, GWTC-3, GWTC-4) in which the event was published, corresponding to different LIGO/Virgo observing runs.

 **ChirpMass_MSun:** A specific combination of the two black hole masses (in solar masses) that largely determines the frequency evolution—or "chirp"—of the gravitational-wave signal.